Injectable HGH Therapy Manual and Wiki Guide

 The GH-RH used by our clinic has been studied for 12 years in more than 70 clinical trials, in over 2,600 child patients, totaling more than 485 patient years of treatment.

 Growth hormone releasing hormone for injection was approved for use in children with growth hormone deficiency (GHD), by the FDA in 1997, and became available to our clinic in 1998.
 It is an experimental clinical treatment with regards to adult patients who are prescribed about half the dose of a small child.
 Prior clinic approval is required to participate in the adult clinical trial program conducted by the clinic.

-This therapy has great potential for adults who have growth hormone deficiency, and seek to reverse the effects of aging or treat a medical disorder.
+This therapy has excellent potential for adults who have growth hormone deficiency, and seek to reverse the effects of aging or treat a medical disorder.
 A patient who is dissatisfied with the results obtained through GH-RH Therapy may elect to be treated after that with HGH replacement therapy, or vice-versa.